jhedstrom/drupalextension/doc/globalinstall.rst

 3. Initialize behat.
 This creates the features folder with some basic things to get you started::

-    bin/behat --init
+    bin/behat -c path/to/behat.yml --init

-4. This will generate a FeatureContext.php file that looks like:
+4. This will generate a FeatureContext.php file in `test-directory/features` that looks like:

   .. literalinclude:: _static/snippets/FeatureContext.php.inc
      :language: php